LouisCaiKM7/TankDrive/README.md

 not verified poseestimator and odometry. **fixed**

 DrivetoPose Not working go to the wrong angle and wrong direction. **fixed**
-TODO: try to have a better drive to pose running directly instaed of truning 180 and then 180 again
+TODO: try to have a better drive to pose running directly instaed of truning 180 and then 180 again **fixed**

 not verified commands